 - Florida Gators -21.5 vs. Oklahoma Sooners +21.5

-In college football the most common type of bet is a point spread bet and in college football they can be really high.
-The reason some spreads are so high in college football is because the competition is really spread out in the league due to so many teams.
+In college football, the most common type of bet is a point spread bet and in college football, they can be really high.
+The reason some spreads are so high in college football is that the competition is really spread out in the league due to so many teams.
 So when a top ten ranked team is playing against an unranked team you’ll find point spreads which are really high.
-Don’t think that a team won’t be able to cover a monster spread because a lot of the time the top ranked teams will cover.
-In the above example the posted odds for the game is showing us that the Gators would need to win by 22 and the Sooners could lose by 21 or less to win.
+Don’t think that a team won’t be able to cover a monster spread because a lot of the time the top-ranked teams will cover.
+In the above example, the posted odds for the game is showing us that the Gators would need to win by 22 and the Sooners could lose by 21 or less to win.

 - Florida Gators vs. Oklahoma Sooners – 47.5

 In the above example the posted total is 47.5 which means if you want to bet on the over the game needs to have more then 48 points and if you want to bet on the under the game needs to have less then 47 points for you to win.